How do you get 6,000 email subscribers in just 4 months, and keep that momentum going for the next 3 years?

 ⏳ 2.
 Writing 100 articles in 100 days.
 Anne-Laure challenged herself to write every weekday for 100 days and it brought her over 6k subscribers.

-?
-3. Being an active member of groups & communities.
-Anne-Laure is one of those people who will help
+🤝 3.
+Being an active member of groups & communities.
+Anne-Laure is one of those people who will help others in her community even if it seems like she doesn’t have the time.

-??
-5. She Doesn’t Ignore SEO.
+🔎 5.
+Search and SEO.
 Many creators leave SEO to chance.
-While Anne-Laure isn’t actively trying to rank for keywords, she’s following some simple best practices…and it’s led to SEO being her fastest growing growth channel.
+While Anne-Laure isn’t actively trying to rank for keywords, she’s following some simple best practices…and it’s led to SEO being her fastest-growing growth channel.

 Let’s dive into each of these and see why they worked and what the results of each have been.